bdorney/CMS_GEM_Analysis_Framework/README.txt

                 SectorPhi::fWidth                   //Width of iPhi sector, in mm, at SectorEta::fPos_Y;
                 SectorPhi::iStripNum_Min            //lower bound of strip number for this iPhi sector, e.g. 0, 128, 256
                 SectorPhi::iStripNum_Max            //upper bound of strip number for this iPhi sector, e.g. 127, 255, 383

                 SectorPhi::map_slices               //Container storing Uniformity::AnalysisSetupUniformity::iUniformityGranularity number of Uniformity::SectorSlice objects
-                SectorPhi::vec_clusters             //vector of stored Uniformity::Cluster located in this SectorPhi (iPhi value)
+                SectorPhi::map_clusters             //std::multimap of stored Uniformity::Cluster located in this SectorPhi (iPhi value).
+Here the key value is the event number the Cluster is associated with
-                SectorPhi::vec_hits                 //vector of stored Uniformity::Hit located in this SectorPhi (iPhi value) SectorPhi::clustHistos              //As SectorEta::clustHistos but only for this SectorPhi (iPhi value) SectorPhi::hitHistos                //As SectorEta::hitHistos but only for this SectorPhi (iPhi value)
+                SectorPhi::map_hits                 //std::multimap of stored Uniformity::Hit located in this SectorPhi (iPhi value).
+Here the key value is the event number the Hit is associated with

+                SectorPhi::clustHistos              //As SectorEta::clustHistos but only for this SectorPhi (iPhi value) SectorPhi::hitHistos                //As SectorEta::hitHistos but only for this SectorPhi (iPhi value)